kmch/ploTea/README.md

 # :leaves: plotea

-Generic framework for preparing publication-quality figures making the most of `matplotlib`, `pygmt`, `plotly` or any other custom plotting library.
+A framework for data-rich, interactive, publication-quality figures.
+Making the most of `matplotlib`, `plotly`, `pyvista`, `pygmt` and others.

 ## Features
-- 2d slices through volumes, surfaces and point-clouds,
+- self-consistent 2d slices through volumes, surfaces and point-clouds provided by `arrau`,
-- bookkeeping and visualisation of slicing lines,
+- intelligent visualisation of slicing lines,
-- multi-layer plots with shading and transparency,
+- multi-layer plots with isolines, shading and transparency,
-- ...
+- `vtk`-powered 3d rendering by `pyvista`,
+- interactive display of associated metadata using `plotly`,
+- geographical coordinate-systems provided by `pygmt`